gaois/DuchasAPI-docs/README.md

 #### The Photographic Collection (CBÉG)

 The National Folklore Collection’s photographic collection consists of some 80,000 photographs, the majority of which were taken by members of the Irish Folklore Commission (1935-70) and its successors, including staff of the NFC.
-The process of digitising and conserving the collection continues apace; some 10,000 images have been made avalaible online for the first time.
+The process of digitising and conserving the collection continues apace; some 10,000 images have been made available online for the first time.

 #### The Persons Database (CBÉD)